PeoHP2308/FCJ-Workshop-Official/content/7-Feedback/_index.md

 - What are you **most satisfied with** during your internship?

-  → The mentors and team admins are always ready to help and support.
+  → The mentors and team admins were always supportive and willing to help, which made tasks much easier to understand and complete.

 - What do you think the company **should improve** for future interns?

-  →
+  → The onboarding process could be improved to help interns get familiar with the environment and their tasks more quickly.

 - If you were to **recommend this internship** to your friends, would you do so?
 Why?

-  →
+  → Yes.
+The working environment is friendly, supportive, and provides good learning opportunities for both technical and soft skills.

 ### Suggestions & Expectations

 - Do you have any suggestions to improve the internship experience?

+→ No, I don't have any thing to say.
+It's perfect.

 - Would you like to continue this program in the future?

+→ Yes.
+I would be happy to join future programs if given the opportunity.

 - Other comments (feel free to share):

+→ Everything was well-organized, and the team was very helpful.
+Thank you for the experience.